JennyVivian99/JennyVivian99.github.io/_pages/cv.md

 Other presentations
 =======
 * Cawthron Institute (Nelson, New Zealand)  presentation of my PhD research and early results (December 2024)
-* University of Auckland (Auckland, New Zealand), presentation of my PhD research and early results to the Ecology and Evolutionary Biology group at School of Biological Sciences (November 2024)
+* University of Auckland (Auckland, New Zealand), presentation of my PhD research and early results to the Ecology and Evolutionary Biology group at the School of Biological Sciences (November 2024)
 * Forest Research Institute of the University of the Sunshine Coast (Queensland, Australia), presentation of “Sustainability: what can we do?”.
 The presentation was focused on the basics of sustainability and actions to improve this concept in our life (October 2024)

 Relevant Accomplishment